The first Aerogel dielectric cable. Ever

 The finest engineering, including signal conductors

+The new Aero Cu USB incorporates a refinement to the polish of the copper data core.
 For the data portion of the cable, we are utilizing top quality Ultra pure continuous cast OHNO solid core copper wire which resides inside the aerogel dielectric.
 We take finest wire made and hand polish the surface to a mirror finish, reducing skin effect and eliminating surface impurities prior to building the Aerogel matrix that houses the data wires.
 The result is sultry smooth, highly detailed, and dare we say, next level performance.
 The data leg of the cable is completely segregated from the common/ground and 5 volt portion of the cable.
-The 5 volt and common are handled by the gorgeous braided silver plated copper wrap that adorns Aero’s exterior.
+The 5 volt and common are handled by the gorgeous braided copper wrap that adorns Aero’s exterior.

 Hapa utilizes the only USB connector on the market that properly shields the USB terminations to a high enough degree to be included with Aero, the venerable Viborg USB A and B connectors.
 The solid cast alloy barrels allow the sensitive wire/connector interface to be both mechanically and electrically secure.
 24 karat gold plated connectors offer a secure and stable interface with your gear.